What is sexualized harassment?

 Examples of sexualized harassment:

-- Verbal name-calling
+- Verbal name-calling or soliciting sexualized attention

 - Labelling someone (‘slut’, ‘fag’)